sulir/runtimesearch/README.md

     ./gradlew build

 The resulting plugin will be stored in `dist/runtimesearch-plugin-*.zip`.
-It can be installed using the *Install Plugin from Disk* command in IntelliJ IDEA.
+It can be installed using the "Install Plugin from Disk" command in IntelliJ IDEA.
 Alternatively, you can run it in a sandbox via `./gradlew runIde`.

 ## Internals